-Deciding on a theme for your wedding is one of the most stressful and time-consuming elements of the its planning.
-However, it also needs to be the first thing that is decided, as it will determine the ability to make other decisions, such as the invite designs, table decorations, flowers, and bridesmaids dress.
+Deciding on a theme for your wedding needs to be the first thing that is decided, as it will determine the ability to make other decisions, such as the invite designs, table decorations, flowers, and bridesmaids dress.

 As such, your colour scheme needs to be a hue that both parties agree to, as it is generally incorporated into all the outfits.
 Initially, choose the main base colour.
-Once you have both agreed on this, you can decide on what varying shades or other colours can be added to provide contrast, if required.
+Once you have both agreed on this, you can decide on what shades or colours can be added to provide contrast.

 To help you pick, here are some popular colour schemes: